SpatialFeatures - ECS modules

 }

-allows you to execute code at different lifecycle points of an Spatial SDK app.
+- Execute code at different lifecycle points of a Spatial SDK app

 override fun componentsToRegister(): List<ComponentRegistration> {